-BCE5E units include a factory-installed check/ expansion valve which will provide optimal refrigerant control and system performance with outdoor units of varying capacities.
-These units must be installed as a part of a matched system as outlined in the BCE5E Product Specification.
+BCE5V units include a factory-installed check/ expansion valve which will provide optimal refrigerant control and system performance with outdoor units of varying capacities.
+These units must be installed as a part of a matched system as outlined in the BCE5V Product Specification.

-not supersede local or national codes in any way.
+These instructions are intended as a general guide and do not supersede local or national codes in any way.
 Consult authorities having jurisdiction before installation.